a method created by: Marco C. Campi and Erik Weyer

 Gordon's construction of the incident matrix of a group

-Given $I = \{1,\ldots,N\}$, the incident matrix for a group $\{I_i\}$ of subsets of $I$ is a matrix whose $(i,j)$ element is $1$ if $j\in I_i$ and zero otherwise.
-In L. Gordon, "Completely separating groups in subsampling", Annals of Statistics, vol.2, pp.572-578, the following construction procedure for an incident matrix $\bar{R}$ is proposed where $I = \{1,\ldots,2^l-1\}$ and the group has $2^l$ elements.
+and zero otherwise.
+In L. Gordon, "Completely separating groups in subsampling", Annals of Statistics, vol.2, pp.572-578, the following construction procedure for an incident matrix

-$R(1)=[1]$, and recursively compute ($k=2,3,\ldots,l$)
+Let, and recursively compute (

-$J$ and $e$ are, respectively, a matrix and a vector of all ones, and 0 is a vector of all zeros.
+are, respectively, a matrix and a vector of all ones, and 0 is a vector of all zeros.
 Then, let

-Gordon (1974) also gives construction of groups when the number of data points is different from
+Gordon (1974) also gives construction of groups when the number of data points is different from.

 Papers